gduverger/multifamily-pro-forma-guide/part3-inputs.md

 **Definition**
 Percent of GPR assumed uncollected due to unoccupied units and/or non‑payment.

+Simple: This is the rent you assume will be lost because some units are empty or unpaid.
+It’s like planning for some empty seats in a theater—you don’t expect 100% attendance.

 **Key Terms**
 - **Physical vacancy** vs **economic vacancy**.
 - **Concessions**: rent discounts used in leasing promotions.